-To avoid the instability and discontinuity caused by $\max$ operator, we propose to smooth the policy update by utilizing the smoothing technique of \citet{Nesterov05}.
-Since the policy is defined on the distribution space, we introduce an entropic regularization to the Fenchel-type representation~\eq{eq:bellman_opt_dual}:
+To avoid the instability and discontinuity caused by the $\max$ operator, we use the smoothing technique of \citet{Nesterov05} to smooth the Bellman operator $\Tcal$.
+Since policies are conditional distributions over $\Acal$, we choose entropy regularization, and \eqnref{eq:bellman_opt_dual} becomes:

-where $H(\pi) = -\sum_{a\in\Acal}\pi(a|s)\log \pi(a|s)$ is the entropy function and $\lambda>0$ controls the level of smoothing.
-We first show that the entropy-regularization will indeed introduce smoothness and continuity yet preserves the existence and uniqueness of optimal solution.
-Observe that the RHS of Eq.~\eq{eq:smoothed_bellman_opt_dual} is exactly the Fenchel-dual representation of $\log$-sum-$\exp$ function~\citep{BoyVan04}.
-Hence, we have the \emph{smoothed Bellman optimality equation} as
+where $H(\pi,s) \defeq -\sum_{a\in\Acal}\pi(a|s)\log \pi(a|s)$, and $\lambda \ge 0$ controls the degree of smoothing.
+Note that with $\lambda=0$, we obtain the standard Bellman equation.
+Moreover, the regularization may be viewed a shaping reward added to the reward function of an induced, equivalent MDP; see \appref{appendix:multi_step} for more details.